Brisbane City Views

 My final destination was at my uncle home, where my brother and a few other friends and relatives were also staying.
-My uncle had been in Australia by now 9 years already and somehow very recently had been able to save enough money to put down a deposit to buy a house; the house was a large wooden house typical of the houses in Brisbane of those times.
-I will come back to talk about these wooden houses later on.
+My uncle had been in Australia by now 9 years and somehow very recently had been able to save enough money to put down a deposit to buy a house; the house was a large wooden house typical of the houses in Brisbane of those times.

-Let us just imagine you reach your final destination, as I did when I reached Brisbane city.
-Now let us say that you don’t have much money to pay for accommodation, you don’t know where to go or what to do next; you don’t know even how to speak the local language, you might end up in deep trouble you know.
-Therefore, I think that I have been lucky somehow when I found that I was welcomed.
-I believe that when we see some new arrivals we should try to understand that they have left their own country hoping to find a better way of living, or perhaps they were forced to leave their country for safety reasons.
-But now let us talk about how I found my new address.
+Let us imagine you reach your destination, as I did when I reached Brisbane city.
+Now let us say that you don’t have much money to pay for accommodation, you don’t know where to go or what to do next; you don’t know even how to speak the local language, you can end up in deep trouble you know.
+Therefore, I think that I have been lucky, when I found that I was welcomed.
+I believe that when we see new arrivals, we should try to understand that they have left their own country, in the hope of finding a better way of living, or they were forced to leave their country for safety reasons.

 A smaller version of the queen-slander